Prees

 Prees (/priːz/) is a village and civil parish in north Shropshire, near the border between England and Wales.
 Its name is Celtic and means "brushwood".

 Prees civil parish

 The civil parish includes many other villages and hamlets as well as the namesake Prees Village.
 Examples include the villages Prees Higher Heath and Prees Green and the hamlets of Prees Lower Heath and Prees Wood (which all share the name Prees).
 Sandford, Darliston, Fauls and Mickley to the east of the village are also included in the parish.
-Prees Heath, a nearby village, despite its name, is not part of the civil parish and is actually contained within the neighbouring Whitchurch civil parish.
+Prees Heath, a nearby village, despite its name, is not part of the civil parish and is actually contained within the neighbouring Whitchurch Rural parish.

 The population of the civil parish in 2001 was recorded at 2688, increasing to 2,895 as of the 2011 Census.

 Prees village

 Prees is northeast of the small town of Wem.
 It is also west of Market Drayton and south of Whitchurch.
 The population in 2001 was recorded at 814, increasing to 939 as of the 2011 Census.